-The messages/notices and warnings feature 45 (FIG. 4b) of program 31 enables users to request warnings for all data categories.
-In the example, say the user requested that a 20 to create a targeted system and runs the advertisement (Ad warning be sent to him for changes in stock price of a certain company.
-In turn, the User Interface Object 37c records the user specified threshold (e.g., change in price per share) and his E-mail address where he can be reached.
-When the stock data source issues a message that meets the threshold, the 25 user's Warnings/Notices Object 45 (FIG. 4b) sends an appropriate warning.
+The messages/notices and warnings feature 45 (FIG. 4b) 45 of program 31 enables users to request warnings for all data categories.
+In the example, say the user requested that a warning be sent to him for changes in stock price of a certain company.
+In turn, the User Interface Object 37c records the user specified threshold (e.g., change in price per share) and 50 his E-mail address where he can be reached.
+When the stock data source issues a message that meets the threshold, the user's Warnings/Notices Object 45 (FIG. 4b) sends an appropriate warning.
 His Warnings/Notices Object 45 also records a "posting date" of the warning.
-Upon logging onto his Internet mail, the user sees incoming mail (the warning generated and sent from program 31).
-Upon logging into 30 5a).
-Preferably, separate cookies are used to identify the program 31, the user is presented with the usual Home Page (tailored to that user) but with an indication of an outstanding warning.
-If the user selects the "warning" option, program 31 employs a "link" (e.g., HyperText technology) to display that part of his stock portfolio which is pertinent 35 to the warning.
+Upon logging onto 55 his Internet mail, the user sees incoming mail (the warning generated and sent from program 31).
+Upon logging into program 31, the user is presented with the usual Home Page (tailored to that user) but with an indication of an outstanding warning.
+If the user selects the "warning" option, 60 program 31 employs a "link" (e.g., HyperText technology) to display that part of his stock portfolio which is pertinent to the warning.
 The Warnings/Notice Object 45 in turn records the user's read date and time.

-Similarly, user-to-user messages and/or notices (e.g., special events or new information available through program 31) are provided to a user.
+Similarly, user-to-user messages and/or notices (e.g., spe-65 cial events or new information available through program 31) are provided to a user.
 User Viewing History Objects 37f and other User Objects 37 may be searched by program administrators to find users to target notices to, depending on category of information and presentation details.
-For example, if there is a new satellite picture of a hurricane off the southeast coast, a program administrator could search 45 the User Viewing History Objects 37f to find all users who have in the past viewed weather maps of the southeast coast.
-The resulting indicated users can then be sent a notice (via their respective Message/Warnings Object 45) saying "Check out hurricane X off the coast of Florida (This 50 report. message brought to you by White Rain hairspray)", for example.
+For example, if there is a new satellite picture of a hurricane off the southeast coast, a program administrator could search the User Viewing History Objects 37f to find all users who have in the past viewed weather maps of the southeast coast.
+The resulting indicated users can then be sent a notice (via their respective Message/Warnings Object 45) saying "Check out hurricane X off the coast of Florida (This message brought to you by White Rain hairspray)", for example.

-In the case of a sponsor-user logging on, he may browse through the agate information (categories on the Home Page) and advertisements as described above for an end user, 55 but more importantly he is able to place ads and obtain performance reports.
+In the case of a sponsor-user logging on, he may browse through the agate information (categories on the Home Page) and advertisements as described above for an end user, but more importantly he is able to place ads and obtain performance reports.
 This is accomplished as follows.
-When a company (sponsor) opens an account with the program administer, the program administrator obtains sponsor information and forms a corresponding Sponsor Object 33a.
-60 Advertising information and desired ads of the sponsor are recorded in respective objects.
-In particular, package information (number of click throughs purchased, pricing and timing details) are recorded in Ad Package Object 33b.
-Demographic targets are entered in Ad Series Object 33c, 65 and the ad content and information are stored in the Ad Objects 33d.
+When a company (sponsor) opens an account with the program administer, the program administrator obtains sponsor infor-Likewise, for Sports data, program 31 utilizes Sports Team 20 mation and forms a corresponding Sponsor Object 33a.
+Advertising information and desired ads of the sponsor are recorded in respective objects.
+In particular, package information (number of click throughs purchased, pricing and timing details) are recorded in Ad Package Object 33b. tor.
+Other data sources or a combination of said sources are 25 Demographic targets are entered in Ad Series Object 33c, and the ad content and information are stored in the Ad